7targets/7targets-docs/_posts/2021-06-012-How-to-get-notified-when-someone-is-clicking-your-link.md

 # set_order: 3
 ---

-The link clicked notification is a feature that notifies you whenever someone is clicking the link you've added in the 'Trigger when' section.
+The link clicked notification is a feature that notifies you whenever someone is clicking the link you've added in the "Trigger when" section.

 To enable this Follow the steps mentioned below

 ## Step-1

-Go to Assistant tab, if you are Org admin you'll see all the assistants.
+Go to Assistant tab, if you are Org Admin you'll see all the assistants.

 ![image](../../images/Link-clicked-1.png)

 ## Step-2

-Enable 'Show my assistant only'.
+Enable "Show my assistant only".

 ![image](../../images/Link-clicked-2.png)